pcardotatgit/XDR_Workflows_and_Stuffs/13-Interact_with_CTIM/readme.md

 In this repository You will find  some python scripts given as examples of interaction with CTIM components.

-CTIM is one of the core of SecureX.
-This the Threat Hunting dedicated SecureX engine.
+CTIM is one of the core of XDR / SecureX.
+This the Threat Hunting dedicated engine.

-The components described into this articles are the following here under.
+The components described into this article are the following here under.
 But CTIM contains more components not described here.

 - Judgments ( for enrichment from private data or for automated Allow / Blocking Feeds creation )
-- Sightings ( Ingest single events from 3rd Party Security Solutions into SecureX Sightings )
+- Sightings ( Ingest single events from 3rd Party Security Solutions into XDR/SecureX Sightings )
 - Incidents ( Create Incidents )
 - Bundles ( Incidents and attach Sightings to them )
-- Verdicts
+- Verdicts ( for enrichment )

 The **create_incidents_from_appache_logs_use_case** subfolder  contains an example of use case.